solo-io/wasm/docs/content/tutorial_code/build_tutorials/building_assemblyscript_filters.md

 ---
-title: "Building WASM Filters in C++"
+title: "Building WASM Filters in AssemblyScript"
 weight: 1
-description: "Build a simple WebAssembly filter in C++."
+description: "Build a simple WebAssembly filter in AssemblyScript."
 ---

-In this tutorial we will create an Envoy filter in C++ and build it using WASME.
-We'll optionally push the image to the public WASM registry at https://webassemblyhub.io/.
+In this tutorial we will write an Envoy filter in [AssemblyScript](https://docs.assemblyscript.org/) and build it using `wasme`.

+ We'll optionally push
+the image to the public WASM registry at https://webassemblyhub.io/.

 ## Creating a new WASM module